ska-telescope/ska-mid-integration/docs/bdd-steps-doc/steps/tests/tmc_csp_refactor3/test_command_triggered.md

 This step uses the TMCSubarrayNodeFacade to force the subarray's ObsState to EMPTY.
 It does this by calling the force_change_of_obs_state method, which bypasses normal state transition checks.
-The method is invoked with ObsState.EMPTY and an empty ObsStateCommandsInput, ensuring a direct transition regardless of the current state.
+The method is invoked with ObsState.EMPTY and an empty TestHarnessInputs, ensuring a direct transition regardless of the current state.
 The operation waits for completion.